 1) print both sides of the connector (left + right)

 2) attach each connector to each side of the base first with 3 M3x25's and 1 M3x45 (for the lever side, if your not wanting the level, just use another M3x25

 3) attach the two sides of the connector with 3 M3x25's

 I've also provided a updated version of the bases, they are simply the same as Elk's base but i've removed one of them and replaced it with a mirrored version of the first one.
 This is simply so you can have M3 nut traps on both sides of the base and not really required other then making it a little easier to tighten.
 If you have a printed version of the bolt hobbit and you DO want the nut traps on the other side, you need to print BoldHobbitBases-2.stl (not the -1 version).

 Give a Shout Out

 Modified Connector for Bolt Hobbit by takigama is licensed under the Creative Commons - Attribution license.

-We're sure takigama would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure takigama would love to see what you've printed.
+Please document your print and share a Make with the community.